 We receive a Government PE and Sports Grant which supports us to deliver the PE curriculum as well as provide opportunities for pupils to become active.
 Please see the link below which will give you more information on the grant and our action plan which outlines key priorities and an overview of how the money is being spent.

-This year 2019/2020 we have added a new aspect to our PE teaching called a fitness focus.
-This additional time spent on PE is aimed towards children being more aware of what being fit means for them.
+Last year 2019/2020 we added a new aspect to our PE teaching called a fitness focus.
+This additional time spent on PE was aimed towards children being more aware of what being fit means for them.

 In Autumn 1, we focused on stamina and did this by playing a range of games and taking part in active activities for longer periods of time without needing a break.

-In Autumn 2, our focus is going to be on developing our strength.
-This will be done by taking part in different circuits of exercises to refine our ability to control and use our muscles.
+In Autumn 2, our focus was on developing our strength.
+This was done by taking part in different circuits of exercises to refine our ability to control and use our muscles.

 The School Sports Gold Award is a national initiative designed to encourage schools to continue to improve the quality and quantity of physical education (PE) and school sport opportunities.
 It is awarded for achieving excellence in physical education in school sport.